Mizzou student missing after trip to Nashville

 Despite a hospital check, jail check and phone ping, Strain remained missing.

-His phone last location pinged 0.64 miles southwest of a Verizon cell tower at 19 Oldham Street, per MNPD.
+His phone last pinged its location 0.64 miles southwest of a Verizon cell tower at 19 Oldham Street, per MNPD.

+On Tuesday, Nashville Police released video footage of the night Strain was last seen in a post on X.

+Detectives today continue to pursue tips & investigative leads concerning missing person Riley Strain, 22.
+Strain, wearing a 2-tone shirt, is seen in this video crossing 1st Ave N to Gay St (right to left), at 9:47 p.m.
+Fri.
+Have info about him?
+Plz 📞 615-742-7463. pic.twitter.com/fE86dlqeOC

+"I just need to know where my son is.
+We talk every day, multiple times a day, this is the longest I’ve ever gone without talking to him.
+It's devastating — I just want to find him and hug him," she told Scripps News Nashville through tears.

+"He's such a great kid, such a great kid, he's supposed to graduate Mizzou in May," she said.
+"We love you so much — so much — and we are all looking for you.
+All of us."

-Strain is described as a 22-year-old White man who weighs around 160 pounds and is 6 feet, 5 inches tall.
-He has blonde hair and blue eyes.
+Strain is described as a 22-year-old White man who weighs around 160 pounds and is 6-foot-5.
+He has blond hair and blue eyes.

-The 22-year-old may be wearing an LSW black and brown button-up shirt with a black chest pocket, blue jeans, brown boots and a black Apple Watch.
+The 22-year-old may be wearing a black and brown LSW button-up shirt with a black chest pocket, blue jeans, brown boots and a black Apple Watch.

 As he remains missing, Mizzou released a statement calling attention to resources available to students, faculty and staff, such as the Wellness Resource Center, Counseling Center and Employee Assistance Program.